When should I arrive for my appointment?

 Do you allow urgent or same-day appointments?

-We do set aside time for urgent visits.
+We do set aside time for urgent visits but you must call us first at 302-368-5003.
+It is difficult to set aside time for walk-ins without advanced notice, so we appreciate the call.
 However, if you are having an emergency, please dial 9-1-1.

 What are your office hours of operation?

-We are open Monday through Friday from 8:30 AM to 4:30 PM.
-Weekend and evening hours are by appointment.
+We are open Monday through Thursday from 8:30 AM to 4:00 PM and Friday from 8:30 AM to 2:00 PM.
+Weekends are variable and by appointment.